 The study, published in the Journal of Clinical Oncology, was led by Maha Hussain, MD, deputy director of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and the Genevieve E. Teuton Professor of Medicine in the Division of Hematology and Oncology.
 The study was a National Cancer Institute/The Cancer Therapy Evaluation Program-funded intergroup trial.

 Despite significant progress, prostate cancer remains the second leading cause of cancer death among American men.
-In order to improve survival, there has been significant interest in enhancing therapies for patients with cancer that is localized but still considered to be high-risk.
+In order to improve survival, there has been interest in enhancing therapies for patients with cancer that is localized but still considered to be high-risk.

 In the years prior to this study, a chemotherapy drug called mitoxantrone was approved by the FDA for the treatment of metastatic castration-resistant prostate cancer — an advanced form where the cancer has spread and no longer responds to hormone therapy.